Braves vs. Pirates Player Props Betting Odds

-Bryan Reynolds and Ronald Acuna Jr. are among the players with prop bets available when the Pittsburgh Pirates and the Atlanta Braves meet at PNC Park on Monday (first pitch at 7:05 PM ET).
+Bryan Reynolds and Ronald Acuna Jr. are two of the players with prop bets on the table when the Pittsburgh Pirates and the Atlanta Braves meet at PNC Park on Tuesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!